avaneesh92/dnp3-go/README.md

 ## Project Status

-🚧 **Phase 3 Complete** - Channel infrastructure with pluggable transports ⏳ **Phase 4-6 In Progress** - Master, Outstation, and examples coming soon
+🎉 **Working Release** - Master and Outstation implementations complete with TCP and UDP channels!

 ### Completed